Palm Garage Art Project

 Shortlisted artists will be invited to develop conceptual design proposals to present in person or by videoconference to the Artist Selection Panel.
 Finalists will receive more information about the project and have one (1) month to prepare a conceptual design proposal for review by the Panel.
 Finalists will be paid a $1500 honorarium for the proposal.
 Travel, lodging, and presentation expenses will be paid with receipts up to $500.
 Finalists' proposals must include a written narrative, estimated project budget, and visual materials (drawings and optional models) necessary to convey the initial concept or approach to the project.
 Proposals, including models/maquettes, become property of Broward County and will not be returned.
 Finalists must submit one (1) digital copy (PC compatible media) of their full presentation five (5) business days prior to the scheduled date of the finalist interviews.
 The County reserves the right to re-issue this Call to Artists, to reject any and all responses to this Call, and to negotiate with any qualified artist selected for this project.

 Anticipated Art Project Schedule

-- NOTE: Hard copy materials will not be accepted for this Call to Artists.
-Applicants are encouraged to familiarize themselves with the Port Everglades Public Art Master Plan by visiting the Cultural division website.
+NOTE: Hard copy materials will not be accepted for this Call to Artists.
+Applicants are encouraged to familiarize themselves with the Port Everglades Public Art Master Plan by downloading a PDF from the Cultural Division website

 Contact: Dominique Denis, Public Art & Design Project Manager